 - ¼ tsp powdered garlic, more to taste

 - approx. 1 cup / 240 ml of mild tasting oil (canola, grapeseed, safflower or light olive oil)

 - pepper, to taste

 - Put rice vinegar, sugar, peppercorns, salt and garlic clove in a small pot and bring to the boil.
-Continue simmering for about 10 minutes and then immerse carrot, turnip (or radishes) in it.
+Continue simmering for about 10 minutes.

 - Mix tofu marinade ingredients: maple syrup, rice vinegar, tamari, Sriracha and sesame oil.
 Cut pressed tofu into smaller pieces.
 You can prepare it in two different ways.
 I like my tofu pan-fried but you can also bake it for a healthier and still very good result.
 If pan-frying your tofu, sprinkle it lightly with cornflour/cornstarch and fry on a small amount of hot oil until browned on both sides.
 Blot it with a piece of paper towel after frying.
 Finally, pour marinade over the tofu to flavour it.
 If baking, immerse the tofu pieces in prepared marinade and set the oven to 180° C / 355° F. Once the oven is ready, pop marinated tofu pieces onto a paper-lined baking tray and bake for 30-40 minutes.
 Once baked, apply a second layer of marinade to intensify the flavour.